UpenderKaveti/Real-time-handwritten-digits-recognition-using-Convolutional-Neural-Network/README.md

 * OpenCV

 # Data set
 The MNIST data set (Modified National Institute of Standards and Technology database) has 70,000 handwritten images, which is divided into training data set of 60,000 images, and a testing data set of 10,000 images.
 Each digit in the data set is normalized and centered in a gray-level image with size 28 * 28, or with 784 pixels.
 All the pixels are stored in csv files, training files has 60,000 rows * 785 columns and testing files has 10,000 rows * 785 columns.
+Few sample images from MNIST data set are shown in the below figure.

 ![Dataset_2](https://user-images.githubusercontent.com/83408384/116880542-c43a3c00-ac3f-11eb-85e0-a0c37f687222.png)
-Sample images from MNIST data set

 # Convolutional Neural Network Model